Skip to Main Content

 Self-plagiarism is defined in Georgian College's (n.d) academic regulations as:

-"the resubmission of previous work, or portions thereof without the permission of the current faculty" (section 8.2.3).
+"resubmission of previous work or portions of work from another course or from the same course if you are repeating a course, without the permission of the current faculty" (section 8.2.3.1).

 This means, unless you have specific permission from your professor, you must:

-• submit original work for each class and each assignment
+• submit original work for each class and each assignment, even if you're repeating a course

 • not resubmit ideas, research or writing from another assignment when preparing a new assignment